-Stage 1: Complaints will be acknowledged within five working days if received during term time and it will not be more than 5 days after the end of the holiday period.
+Stage 1: Complaints will be acknowledged within five working days if received during term time and not more than 5 days after the start of term should the complaint be made during the school holidays.
 It is in everyone's interest to resolve a complaint as speedily as possible: the school's target is to complete Stage 1 of the procedure within 7 days of acknowledging the complaint.